mmmangooo/Milestone-Project2/TESTING.md

   on the page is set to english.
 This error was solved by setting language attribute to swedish in the p tag containing the info text.

 * When the javascript code was first run in JSHint, a warning was thrown for each apperance of 'let' in the code, because 'let in new in ES6.
-This problem was solved by adding a line in the script files telling that the version of the code is ES6: /*jshint esversion: 6 */ .
+This problem was solved by adding a line in the script files telling that the version of the code is ES6: /*jshint esversion: 6 */.
 This solution was found on [Stack Overflow:](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom/42865871)
+  I later found out that there is an option in JSHint declaring that the code used is ES6, so the above solution was removed from the code and this solution was used instead.

 ### Out of scope